Skip to content

 These modifications were complemented by a modern fully electronic ECU in place of the archaic 1980s version.
 “The original ECU was very basic, so we put that in a box with its loom and installed a modern one that has all the sensors on it.
 It’s much safer for the engine because it won’t let it start unless it sees the right amount of oil pressure.
 We can programme it to limit revs until the engine warms up.”

 Despite these changes, the car’s performance doesn’t deviate from the original spec sheet.
 “The RS200 was supposed to have 350bhp and we dynoed this one at 330bhp.
 With more boost it starts blowing the spark out – but the biggest power restriction is the exhaust system.
 So did they ever have 350bhp?
 Definitely not – but God is it fun!”
-Chris laughs.
+Chris laughed.

 “After the new ECU was installed I went and drove the car for the first time.
 I was expecting it to be a bit agricultural to be honest – but it drove beautifully.
 It’s so much fun, there’s lots of boost and very short gear ratios, it just makes you giggle like a schoolgirl.
 And people just love it when they see it out on the road; they generally get very excited and start grinning and gesticulating wildly.”

-It was at this point that Chris offers to take Magneto for a very special passenger ride.
-The RS200 cockpit is notoriously snug and the fixed-back bucket seats are certainly a tight fit for my six-foot frame.
+It was at this point that Chris offered to take Magneto for a very special passenger ride.
+The RS200 cockpit is notoriously snug and the fixed-back bucket seats were certainly a tight fit for my six-foot frame.
 Much of the interior trim is borrowed from 1980s Ford parts bin and will be familiar to anyone who has spent time in a Sierra of the period.
 The overall impression is function over form, which is entirely appropriate for a Group B homologation special.

-This brief passenger ride certainly hints at the RS200’s competition-car potential.
+This brief passenger ride certainly hinted at the RS200’s competition-car potential.
 However, as fate would have it, we’ll never know whether this was a machine that could have risen to the very top of the WRC.

 Group B’s ban after 1986 – the RS200’s debut year – left its true capabilities untested.
 That year saw both promise and tragedy: a third-place finish in Sweden, followed by a devastating accident in Portugal that claimed three lives.